jemalbrins/docs/schema.rst

 Use Cases
 ---------

-Some samples of Schema.org in NewsApps projects.
+Some samples of Schema.org in News Applications team projects.

 Article
 -------